-- ---Automatic address setting for each system: Item code "A1" - Next, press either the temperature setting △ or ☑ button.
-(Check that the item code is "A1.") - Use either the or button to set the system No. to perform automatic address setting. - Then press the button.
+- ---Automatic address setting for each system: Item code "A1" - Press the remote controller timer time button and button at the same time.
+(Press and hold for 4 seconds or longer.) - Next, press either the temperature setting or button.
+(Check that the item code is "A1.") - Use either the UNIT or button to set the system No. to perform automatic address setting. - Then press the SET button.